dcos/dcos-cli/CONTRIBUTING.md

 You can make sure your code conforms to our code style conventions by running `make lint` directories.

+Please also follow our [style guide](design/style.md) when updating user-facing parts of the CLI.

 ### Tests

 Please include test(s) with your changes.
 Make sure to separate integration and unit tests.

 You can use `make test` to run unit tests, in order to run integration tests please follow [these instructions](https://github.com/dcos/dcos-cli#integration-tests).

 ## Thanks!